Sarah Kinsley: Life and career

 Kinsley eventually moved to New York City.
 Years after she had attended the school in Singapore, she was contacted by former classmate Luc Bradford, who had become a music producer under the name Ford.
-He had seen her music covers online and reached out to make a song with Kinsley, and the pair released the song "Craving".
-She wrote the lyrics and Ford produced it, and after releasing it, Kinsley said that although it gave her good contacts in the music industry, she received "twisted" compliments since she was just a feature on the song, with no input into the production.
-It then inspired her to learn music production.
-After she learned of a 2018 report by the University of Southern California that found 2% of producers identify as female, Kinsley wanted to challenge the statistic through producing all of her own music.
-Kinsley studied music theory at Columbia University, and as part of her assignments, she was expected to produce and record songs, which she also released publicly.
+He had seen her music covers online and reached out to make a song with Kinsley, and the pair released the song "Craving."
+Kinsley wrote the lyrics and Ford produced it.
+After releasing it, Kinsley said that although it gave her good contacts in the music industry, she received "twisted" compliments since she was just a feature on the song, with no input into the production.
+This inspired her to learn music production.

+Kinsley studied music at Columbia University, where she was expected to produce and record songs, which she also released publicly.
 She revealed that after she submitted her 2021 single "Over + Under" for an assignment, she received a good grade in that class.
 Additionally, she was a member of Nonsequitur A Cappella.
 While studying at Columbia, Kinsley often experienced male classmates speaking over her and found it to be a male-geared environment.
 She explained that the music industry needs to "recognise and amplify female producers" such as herself.
 Kinsley met fellow musician Jane Paknia at Columbia; the two performed live together at the time, and toured the US and Europe later.